-The 2014 new Steger Center buildings include classroom spaces, office spaces, a library, a housing facility with residential space for 32 students, dining facility (with a professional kitchen), storage, and a built-in independent apartment.
-The Fire Protection Equipment in the primary building was upgraded during the last renovation in 1993 in order to meet all applicable Swiss laws and regulations and in 2011 an additional upgrade included installation of a fire alarm system (with centralized smoke detectors) and fire rated doors.
+The Villa Maderni thus houses classroom spaces, office spaces, a small library, two floors of residential space for 32 students, a dining facility with a professional kitchen), storage, and a built-in, independent apartment.
+The Fire Protection Equipment in the primary building was upgraded during the initial renovation in 1993 in order to meet all applicable Swiss laws and regulations and again in 2011 to include the installation of a fire alarm system with centralized smoke detectors and fire-rated doors.